benji6/jsml-parse/README.md

 var callback = function(element, parentNode, index) {
   element //DOM element
-  parentNode //parent DOM element index //if count is specified in the jsml the index corresponds to the index of the element created so far, otherwise it will be 0
+  parentNode //parent DOM element index //if count is specified in the jsml the index corresponds to the index
-}
+        //of the element created so far, otherwise it will be 0 }
 ```